-Continuation of Japanese I. Develop communicative skills in everyday situations in Japanese.
+Continuation of Japanese I. Develop

+communicative skills in everyday situations in Japanese.
 Learn reading and writing skills at the elementary level.
 Prerequisite: JAPN& 121.

-JAPN& 123 Japanese III
+JAPN& 123 Japanese III 5 credits

 Continuation of Japanese II.
 This course deals with more grammatical aspects of Japanese language than Japanese II.
-However, the primary objective is still to develop communicative skills in everyday situations in Japanese.
-Learn reading and writing skills at the elementary level.
+However, the primary objective is still to develop students' communicative skills in everyday situations in Japanese.
+Students also will learn reading and writing skills at the elementary level.
 Prerequisite: JAPN& 122 or equivalent.